-If you shop at farmers markets, or get your eggs from a local farmer, return the containers once you’re done and they can be used over and over again.
+If you shop at farmers markets or get your eggs from a local farmer, return the containers once you’re done and they can be used over and over again.

 Skip convenience food

 Supermarket sandwiches, single portion snacks and fast food restaurants are sometimes a necessity.
-However, they’re a big no no if you’re trying to reduce the plastic in your life.
+However, they’re a big no-no if you’re trying to reduce the plastic in your life.
 Where you can prepare and pack your own food and snacks, for tastier sustenance without the packaging.

 Whether you’re a smoker or you need to light a fire, when it comes to getting lit, choose matches over disposable lighters.
-These cheap tools sit in landfill for years, so consider replacing them with their friendly wooden counterparts instead.
+These cheap tools sit in the landfill for years, so consider replacing them with their friendly wooden counterparts instead.

 Bring your own container

-Where possible bring your own containers for anything you might want take away.
+Where possible bring your own containers for anything you might want to take away.
 By all means, treat yourself to that slice of cake at home, but try to bring your own glass wear to take away.
-There’s all sorts of travel mugs on the market these days and a lot of hot drinks companies now offer a discount to those who bring their own mug.
+There are all sorts of travel mugs on the market these days and a lot of hot drinks companies now offer a discount to those who bring their own mug.
 Save some pennies while you help save the world!

 Have you got any other great ideas for getting rid of single-use plastic in your life?
 We’d love to hear them 😂Š